 In collaboration with Servier, we are developing UCART19, a CAR T cell product candidate targeting CD19.
 UCART19 is being studied in clinical trials in patients with relapsed or refractory (R/R) B-cell precursor acute lymphoblastic leukemia (ALL), and we expect UCART19 to be advanced to potential registrational trials in the second half of 2019.
 We also plan to submit an investigational new drug application (IND) in the first half of 2019 for our second allogeneic anti-CD19 CAR T cell product candidate, ALLO-501, for the treatment of R/R non-Hodgkin lymphoma (NHL).
-In addition, we have a deep pipeline of allogeneic CAR T cell product candidates targeting multiple validated or promising antigens in a host of hematological malignancies and solid tumors.
+In addition, we have a deep pipeline of allogeneic CAR T cell product candidates targeting multiple promising antigens in a host of hematological malignancies and solid tumors.

 CAR T cell therapy, a form of cancer immunotherapy, has recently emerged as a revolutionary and potentially curative therapy for patients with hematologic cancers, including refractory cancers.
-In 2017, two autologous anti-CD19 CAR T cell therapies, Kymriah, developed by Novartis International AG (Novartis), and Yescarta, developed by Kite Pharma, Inc. (Kite), were approved by the U.S. Food and Drug Administration (FDA) for the treatment of R/R B-cell precursor ALL (Kymriah) and R/R large B-cell lymphoma (Yescarta) based on unprecedented efficacy data.
+In 2017, two autologous anti-CD19 CAR T cell therapies, Kymriah, developed by Novartis International AG (Novartis), and Yescarta, developed by Kite Pharma, Inc. (Kite), were approved by the FDA for the treatment of R/R B-cell precursor ALL (Kymriah) and R/R large B-cell lymphoma (Yescarta).
 Autologous CAR T cell therapies are manufactured individually for the patient's use by modifying the patient's own T cells to express CARs.
-The entire manufacturing process is dependent on the viability of each patient's T cells and takes approximately two to four weeks.
+The entire manufacturing process is dependent on the viability of each patients and takes approximately two to four weeks.
 As seen in the registrational trials for Kymriah and Yescarta, up to 31% of intended patients ultimately did not receive treatment primarily due to interval complications from the underlying disease during manufacturing or manufacturing failures.

-We believe our allogeneic platform builds upon the success of autologous therapy and is the next revolution in cancer treatment.
 The below chart highlights some of the potential key benefits of allogeneic CAR T cell therapy.